 Do you suggest other people postpone prioritizing their student loan debt to travel?

 By no means do I recommend postponing your loans if you can help it.
 Healthy finances are so important for your future.
 But I think the world just needs to understand that while travel is definitely a privilege, it’s actually not as inaccessible as so many people believe, and I’m living proof.
 I travel and have about $800/month worth of payments that need to be paid, without going into more debt AND even sometimes paying extra towards my debt.

-Do you have any tips for traveling with student loans, or paying them off early?
+Do you have any tips for traveling with student loan debt, or paying them off early?

 Student loans are difficult to navigate and sadly the market doesn’t make it easy to refinance.
 But what you can do, is continue to build good and strong credit through having, using, and paying your loans and credit cards on time.